nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.1.1.
 Adding a person: `add -p`

-Adds a contact person to InterNUS.
-During internship application, this person could be the hiring manager.
-After the application, this person could be the senior engineer who you want to keep contact at work.
+Saves a contact person into InterNUS, from the hiring manager you liase with during the application process to the senior engineer you work with during the internship.

 Format: `add -p n/NAME [e/EMAIL] [p/PHONE_NUMBER] [t/TAG]…​ [l/LINK_INDEX] c/[COMPANY]`
 * The link index (in add -p) refers to the index number shown in the internship list.